nmoschkin/KuCoin.NET/README.md

   - __Level2Depth5/Level2Depth50__ - Pushes the 5/50 best ask/bid static market depth feeds.
   - __Level3__ - Level 3 Full Match Engine __(IN PROGRESS)__

 _In order to use the Level2 / Level3 feeds, you will need to initialize the __Kucoin.NET.Helpers.Dispatcher__ static class with a __SynchronizationContext__ from the __Dispatcher__ provided by your application (usually the App class, itself.)
-Feed observations will not execute correctly without a __SynchronizationContext__, because they need to inform the UI thread._
+Feed observations will not execute correctly without a __SynchronizationContext__, because they need to inform the UI thread.
+I'm currently researching alternatives to initializing a dispatcher, so these requirements may change, in the future._

 All of the feeds support multiplexing.
 You may create a single feed object, and use that object's connection to start sub-channels that will be served to the multiplex child classes.
 Multiplexing is implemented in the __KucoinBaseWebsocketFeed__ abstract class.